WildGenie/SharpMonoInjectorCore/README.md

 # SharpMonoInjector4.8

 SharpMonoInjector4.8 is a tool for injecting assemblies into Mono embedded applications, made compatible with the Microsoft .NET Framework 4.8.
 The target process usually does not require a restart before injecting an updated version of the assembly.
 Your unload method should destroy all allocated resources to prevent any memory leaks.
 Both x86 and x64 processes are supported.
+You can see an example implementation [here](https://github.com/winstxnhdw/rc15-hax/tree/master/rc15-hax/Scripts).

 ## Requirements